FoxyNPF/foxynpf.github.io/_posts/2019-4-8-SQLrat Analysis.md

 ![vba](/images/SQLrat/mspromo_hex.png)

-When ‘mspromo.dot’ is opened it forces Word to open the document Unicode which obfuscates the content:
+When ‘mspromo.dot’ is opened it forces Word to open the document in Unicode which obfuscates the content:

 ![mspromo.dot](/images/SQLrat/mspromo_chinese.png)